-My research program in the evolution and ecology of plant-fungal interactions focuses on four key areas of ecological research:
+My research program in the ecology and evolution of plant-fungal interactions focuses on four key areas of ecological research:

-1) Plant-soil feedbacks and invasion biology – evaluating the role of mycorrhizal fungi in facilitating or inhibiting the establishment of invasive plants, particularly along successional gradients and in relation to disturbance
+- Plant-soil feedbacks, invasion biology, and ecological restoration – evaluating the role of mycorrhizal fungi in facilitating or inhibiting the establishment of invasive plants, particularly along successional gradients and in relation to disturbance

-4) Genetic basis of plant-fungal interactions – aimed at understanding how mycorrhizal relationships are maintained or lost over evolutionary time.
+- Genetic basis of plant-fungal interactions – aimed at understanding how mycorrhizal relationships are maintained or lost over evolutionary time

-4) Genetic basis of plant-fungal interactions – In my dissertation work, I discovered that multiple lines of genetically modified Bt maize had reduced levels of mycorrhizal colonization in roots, especially when plants were grown under low fertilizer conditions.
-Using Bt maize as a model system, I began investigating potential mechanisms that regulate mycorrhizal colonization in mycorrhizal and non-mycorrhizal plants.
-This led to many new research questions that I am pursuing aimed at understanding how mycorrhizal relationships are maintained or lost in different plant genotypes over time.
+Genetic basis of plant-mycorrhizal interactions: Using Bt maize as a model system in my dissertation work, I began investigating potential mechanisms that regulate mycorrhizal colonization in mycorrhizal and non-mycorrhizal plants.
+This led to new research questions that I am pursuing at WSU aimed at understanding how mycorrhizal relationships are maintained or lost over time.

 In Summer 2019, WSU undergraduate Javier Chavez Lara received a Chancellor Summer Scholar grant to help our lab develop a new model system to evaluate mycorrhizal responsiveness across a gradient of agricultural domestication history.
 We look forward to learning what he finds out!